Kasner-like description of spacelike singularities in spherically symmetric spacetimes with scalar matter: Introduction

 We turn next to possibility~\ref{instab3} in Corollary~\ref{roughcor:instab}.
 This is somewhat undesirable, as we cannot use our methods to describe the Kasner exponents at any point $p \in \hat{\mathcal{S}}$ at which (\ref{eq:QTS}) fails.
 Note for instance that the failure of (\ref{eq:QTS}) allows for portions of the $\hat{r} = 0$ singular boundary which are \textit{null} rather than spacelike.
 Unfortunately, it is difficult to rule out the failure of \eqref{eq:QTS}, and one expects to be able to find constructions where possibility~\ref{instab3} occurs.
 Nevertheless, one could hope that such instances are again non-generic, particularly in the context of Corollary~\ref{roughcor:instab} where the size $\epsilon$ of the perturbation is sufficiently small.

-This leaves possibility~\ref{instab2}, suggesting the presence of Kasner bounces as described in Section~\ref{intro.bkl}.
+This leaves possibility~\ref{instab2}, which suggests (at least in the case where $\hat{\Psi}$ remains bounded and continuously extendible to $\mathcal{S}$) the presence of Kasner bounces as described in Section~\ref{intro.bkl}.
 In the context of the Einstein-Maxwell scalar field system, this is perhaps the most interesting of the possibilities in Corollary~\ref{roughcor:instab} (and one could conjecture that this is the generic outcome when $\epsilon$ is small).
 Were possibility \ref{instab2} to occur, it must be due to the nonlinearities present in the Einstein equations, and is expected to be difficult to treat in any generality.

 We do mention, however, that the author and Van de Moortel \cite{MeVdM} have provided examples exhibiting a Kasner bounce. \cite{MeVdM} constructs spherically symmetric, spatially homogeneous solutions to the Einstein-Maxwell-\textit{charged} scalar field system, referred to as the interior of hairy black holes\footnote{Note, however, that there may not be any corresponding ``hairy black hole exterior'', and the term ``hairy'' is simply used to mean that there is no decay for the scalar field along the event horizon.}.
 These spacetimes contain an $r = 0$ singular boundary $\mathcal{S}$, and the near-singularity region of the spacetimes features, in some cases, a ``Kasner inversion'' where a quantity morally equivalent to $\Psi$ ``inverts'' from $\Psi \approx \alpha \in (0, 1)$ (in a non-subcritical Kasner-like regime $\mathcal{K}_1$), to $\Psi \approx \alpha^{-1} > 1$ in the final subcritical Kasner-like regime $\mathcal{K}_2$ containing the singularity $\mathcal{S}$.
 This is depicted in Figure~\ref{fig:mevdm}.